freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1450.1

-Run the script and rent a bike.
+Run the script and rent bike number `2` this time.
+Use `555-5555` for the phone number again.
 Make sure it takes you to the main menu and gives the message.
 When you're done, exit the program.

 #### HINTS